Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 💡 Tip: If connections are tight, consider spending a night in Cortina d’Ampezzo or Dobbiaco before heading to the lake.

-3 Start Hiking the AV1 from Lago di Braies
+3. Start Hiking the AV1 from Lago di Braies

-Lago di Braies marks the beginning of the Alta Via 1, heading toward Rifugio Biella (Seekofelhütte).
-Most hikers start early in the morning to make the ascent comfortably and enjoy a quiet moment by the lake before crowds arrive.
+Lago di Braies marks the beginning of the **Alta Via 1**, heading toward Rifugio Biella (Seekofelhütte).
+Most hikers start early in the morning to make the ascent comfortably and enjoy a quiet moment by the lake before the crowds arrive.

 Quick Tips